 On that basis, my rate of climb was fairly consistent, which is what I would expect and, overall, I was making good time.
 I’d reached the Mile-and-a-Half Resthouse at 16:20 and, after resting for 20 minutes, I set off again, with just the final 340 metres of ascent to go.
 More importantly, I had an hour and 20 minutes before dusk, so I was confident I would make it.

 Of course, the trail saves the hardest part for last as, once again, there’s a relatively easy section immediately after the Mile-and-a-Half Resthouse, followed by the fairly brutal switchbacks which climb between the two sheer faces of rock to where the trail tunnels through the rock itself.
 From there the worst was behind me, although I still had more than 100 metres of ascent to go.

 I didn’t help myself by continually stopping to look back, partly to admire the views and pick out landmarks where I’d been, but also to take in the increasingly stunning sunset.
 This progressively illuminated the north side of the Grand Canyon, bringing out some amazing colours.
 As good as the sunset had been the day before, this was so much better.

 I eventually reached the trailhead ahead of schedule at 17:50, completing the final leg in an hour and 10 minutes and the whole ascent in just four hours (compared to three hours going down).
 I was pleased to have got back before dusk, but perhaps more importantly, I’d made it before the ice cream parlour closed at six o’clock.
 I rewarded myself with an ice cream before heading back to my car for the drive back to my hotel and some well-earned rest.

 This concludes my hike down the Bright Angel Trail and back.
-The final instalment of the trip, which covers my last morning at the Grand Canyon, my drive back to Phoenix and my flight home that evening, will be along shortly.
+You can read about the rest of the trip in the final instalment of this Travel Spot, which covers my last morning at the Grand Canyon, my drive back to Phoenix and my flight home that evening.